KingBain/AreWeProB/README.md

 # Are We Protected B?

 ## Overview
-"Are We Protected B?" is a web-based tool designed to provide a quick and snarky response to the commonly asked question "Are we Protected B?".
+"Are We Protected B?" is a web-based tool designed to provide a quick and fun response to the commonly asked question "Are we Protected B?".
 The tool offers a humorous yet straightforward answer depending on the security status of a given domain.
+In no way does this tool validate actual Protected B status.

 This project consists of two main parts: